 Demographic data is for full-time, on-campus students.

 Southern University at New Orleans is located at 6400 Press Drive, New Orleans LA 70126

 New Orleans has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Southern University at New Orleans is known for it's academic work in the following disciplines:

-Southern University at New Orleans's most influential alumni faculty include professors and professionals in the fields of Social Work, Criminal Justice, and Law.
+Southern University at New Orleans's most influential alumni faculty include professors and professionals in the fields of Social Work, Criminal Justice, and Anthropology.
 Here are some of Southern University at New Orleans's most famous alumni: